 The use of Florida's Turnpike System can save the motorist considerable time traveling between cities in southern and central Florida served by the Turnpike.
-The specific amount of time that is saved is based on data obtained from periodic surveys recording travel times on the Turnpike and on parallel routes during peak and non-peak seasons and during various parts of the day.
-Results of these travel-time studies are shown in Table 44 for select interchange-to-interchange movements (measured on a vehicle-mile basis) on the Mainline between Golden Glades and Wildwood, and for five expansion projects.
+The specific amount of time that is saved is based on data obtained from surveys recording travel times on the Turnpike and on parallel routes during peak and non-peak seasons and during various parts of the day.
+Results of these travel-time studies are shown in Table 43 for select interchange-to-interchange movements (measured on a vehicle-mile basis) on the Mainline between Golden Glades and Wildwood, and for five expansion projects.

 The principal alternative routes which connect cities served by the Turnpike are: (1) I-95 for trips within the area between Miami and Fort Pierce; (2) I-95 and the Beachline Expressway or SR 50 for trips between Fort Pierce and Orlando; (3) US 27 for the full-length trips between Miami and Wildwood; and (4) I-75 as an alternative to the Turnpike and SR 60 for trips between Miami and the Tampa Bay area.
-The most advantageous use of the Mainline is between Orlando/I-4 and Wildwood, where motorists save over 18 minutes per dollar of toll.
-Of the five expansion projects, the Polk Parkway offers the greatest savings of nearly 11 minutes for each dollar of toll collected during trips between Bartow and US 27.
+The most advantageous use of the Mainline is between Orlando and Wildwood, where motorists save nearly 15 minutes per dollar of toll.
+Of the seven expansion projects, the Beachline Expressway offers the greatest savings of over 10 minutes for each dollar of toll collected during trips between Orlando and Cocoa.